 2. Claim your Google My Business listing

-Did you know 50 percent of local mobile searches by a consumer lead to a store visit in a day?
+Did you know that 50 percent of local mobile searches by a consumer lead to a store visit in a day?
 That’s huge!
 If you want to optimize the local findability of your business, claiming your Google My Business listing should be a number one priority.

 Google My Business allows businesses to manage and customize the listing that shows up when users search for your business or relevant keywords about your business.
 At right is the Google My Business profile for our agency.